genieacs/genieacs/docs/administration-faq.rst

   This will set the value of the 'Device.param' to 1, then to 2.
 Then as the script is run again the value is set back to 1 and so on.
 A stable state will never be reached so GenieACS will execute the script a few times until it gives up and throws a fault.
+This is an edge case that should be avoided.
+A more typical case is where the script is run once or twice.
+Essentially if an execution doesn't result in any request to the CPE or a change in the data model then a stable state is deemed to have been reached.